starksm64/NativeRaspberryPiBeaconParser/README.md

 	hcidump -R | Release/src/NativeScanner --scannerID ProdScanner1 --brokerURL "tcp://192.168.1.107:1883"

-### Run the bluez native scanner using the text output from an hcidump saved to a file as input
+### Run the scanner using the text file from a saved hcidump as input
-This consumes the hcidump command output as the input for the beacon events, and publishes the beacon event messages to the MQTT server running at address tcp://192.168.1.107:1883.
+This consumes the hcidump output that has been saved to a file as the input for the beacon events, and publishes the beacon event messages to the MQTT server running at address tcp://192.168.1.107:1883.

-	Debug/src2/NativeScannerBlueZ --scannerID NativeScannerBlueZ --rawDumpFile tests/hcidumpBig.raw --brokerURL "tcp://192.168.1.107:1883"
+	Debug/src/NativeScanner --scannerID ProdScanner1 --rawDumpFile tests/hcidumpBig.raw --brokerURL "tcp://192.168.1.107:1883"

 ### Running the bluez native scanner using hci1
 This command takes the beacon events coming from the hci1 bluetooth interface and publishes them to the MQTT server running at address tcp://192.168.1.107:1883.

-	NativeScannerBlueZ --scannerID NativeScannerBlueZ --hciDev hci1 --brokerURL "tcp://192.168.1.107:1883"
+	Debug/src2/NativeScannerBlueZ --scannerID NativeScannerBlueZ --hciDev hci1 --brokerURL "tcp://192.168.1.107:1883"

 ### Running the bluez native scanner using hci1 and async message publishing
 This command takes the beacon events coming from the hci1 bluetooth interface and publishes them to the MQTT server running at address tcp://192.168.1.107:1883 using asynchronous delivery.